 If the ligament or tendon is ruptured, or a broken bone is out of place, surgery will most likely be needed.
 Typically, during ankle fracture surgeries, the surgeon will perform an open reduction and internal fixation (ORIF).
 An ORIF procedure involves placing the broken bones back together and then using screws or metal plates to hold the bones together.

-Some of Our Firm’s Settlements for Ankle Injuries in Illinois:
+Some of Our Firm’s Ankle Injury Settlements in Illinois:

 Ankle injury claim, automobile negligence.
 Champaign County, Illinois.
 The attorneys at John J. Malm & Associates achieved a $300,000 ankle injury settlement on behalf of their client, a 19-year-old University of Illinois student.
 A pickup truck struck the young woman as she was walking on an Urbana, Illinois sidewalk.
 The woman suffered serious injuries, including a broken ankle and underwent surgery.